 Registration certificate.
 Registration certificates (also called harmonised registration certificates) are issued for all motor vehicles used on the road, describing them (make, model, etc) and giving details of the registered keeper.
 You MUST notify the Driver and Vehicle Licensing Agency in Swansea as soon as possible when you buy or sell a motor vehicle, or if you change your name or address.
 For registration certificates issued after 27 March 1997, the buyer and seller are responsible for completing the registration certificates.
 The seller is responsible for forwarding them to DVLA.
 The procedures are explained on the back of the registration certificates.

 Law RV(R&L)R regs 21, 22, 23 & 24

 Production of documents.
-You MUST be able to produce your driving licence and counterpart, a valid insurance certificate and (if appropriate) a valid MOT certificate, when requested by a police officer.
+You MUST be able to produce your driving licence, a valid insurance certificate and (if appropriate) a valid MOT certificate, when requested by a police officer.
 If you cannot do this you may be asked to take them to a police station within seven days.